John Charles Robertson (army officer): Malaya

 At the end of August 1941, the 8th Australian Division was allocated responsibility for the defence of Johore and Malacca.
 General Bennett established his headquarters at Johore Bahru on 29 August 1941 and the 22nd Brigade replaced the 12th Indian Brigade in the Mersing-Endau area, where it was considered adequate defences needed to be prepared in light of the strategic importance of roads and airfields from that area across to Kluang just off the main north/south highway.
 The planned strategy was that, in case of a Japanese attack on the east coast, the 22nd Brigade would defend the coast at Mersing with the 2/18th and 2/20th Battalions (less one company), leaving the 2/19th in reserve at Jemaluang.
 A company of the 2/20th would be posted at Endau, with companies from the 2/18th and 2/19th at Sedili Besar.
 In the event of war, the 2/26th Battalion of the 27th Brigade would protect the road north of Sedili Besar.
 The 2/30th would be a mobile unit located near the Jemaluang junction, and the 2/29th would be responsible for the Bukit Langkap iron mine area and the airfields at Kahang and Kluang.
 On Monday 15 September 1941, the 2/29th moved from Singapore to the Segamat area (including Kluang, Kahang, Buloh Kasap and Jemaluang) where it would be based, train and prepare to defend.

 The Reverend Hamilton Aiken of Ipoh made a home movie of the 2/29th marching and conducting other training activities at Segamat on 11 October 1941.
-Aiken must had a small amount of film left as he included Robertson, who was away when the main part of the movie was filmed, in color in the last few seconds of the movie.
+Aiken must had a small amount of film left as he included Robertson, who was away when the main part of the movie was filmed, in colour in the last few seconds of the movie.

 Just after midnight on 8 December 1941, troops from Japan's 25th Army commenced landed in the north of Malaya and southern Thailand.
 The Japanese 18th Division landed at Kota Bharu, while the Japanese 5th Division landed at Singora and Pattani in Thailand.
 The Japanese Imperial Guards under Lt General Takuma Nishimura arrived in Malaya on 22 December 1941.

 The 2/29th Battalion was moved around Johore State during December 1941 as the overall situation evolved.